Finding an Organic Balance

 Think about it.
 If we’re concerned about what we ingest when we breastfeed our babies, shouldn’t we also be concerned how cows are treated when we drink their milk?!

-I love Organic Valley dairy products (not a sponsored post, just a big fan!)
-I trust their wholesomeness and high safety standards for the health of my family and I also think they taste better, purer, and richer than conventional dairy.
+I love Organic Valley dairy products, and I trust their wholesomeness and high safety standards for the health of my family.
+I also feel they taste better, purer, and richer than conventional dairy products.

-So while the organic vs. conventional debate will probably continue until the cows come home (sorry), there are ways to balance out your choices to benefit both your health and your wallet.
-Moo.
+While the organic vs. conventional debate will probably continue until the cows come home (sorry,) there are ways to balance out your choices that will benefit both your health and your wallet.